swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 id: 7
 author: "swilgosz"
 topics: ['rails', 'dry-rb', 'dry-monads', 'dry-validation', 'dry-matcher']
-title: "#7 Untangle your code with MORE than service objects!
+title: "Untangle your code with MORE than service objects!
 Meet dry-monads!"
 excerpt: "Everyone knows how messy Rails controllers can be come.
 In this episode, I'm implementing the service-pattern on steroids using dry-monads in my sample Rails application."
 videoId: FnXezvNDnIg
 publishedAt: "2021-07-23"